-Exciting Events in Peterborough This Spring
+Exciting Events in Peterborough This Spring and Summer

 After another long cold winter, the world seems like it’s coming back to life.
 As the days get longer, we see more sunshine and warmer temperatures.
 Nowhere is feeling the excitement of springtime like the city of Peterborough.
 What is going on this season that has residents out and about again?
 Here are just a few upcoming events in Peterborough that we can once again look forward to: